How can building collaborative alliances support disability inclusion?

 A mother and her two sons are smiling and laughing.

-To learn more about how local authorities, non-governmental organisations and organisations of people with disabilities can form effective partnerships to improve disability inclusion, download our learning brief.
+Learn how local authorities, non-governmental organisations and organisations of people with disabilities can form effective partnerships to improve disability inclusion.

 A teacher helps a girl in a classroom full of young pupils.